yearn/yearn-comms/public/_posts/_updates/yearn-allowlist/en.md

 The security of an Allowlist also depends on the implementation contracts.
 If these were easily mutable, or were implemented incorrectly, then the security of the Allowlist would be compromised.
 It’s best to make these contracts immutable, or if they need to be updatable, then ownership by the protocol’s multisig would be preferable.

-# Registering as a protocol
+## Registering as a protocol

 For protocols to create and register their own Allowlist they can do the following steps:

 - Start the registration of the Allowlist using `registerProtocol` on the [Allowlist Registry contract](https://etherscan.io/address/0xb39c4EF6c7602f1888E3f3347f63F26c158c0336).
 This will deploy a new Allowlist for the protocol’s domain.
 Note: the account starting the registration will need to be registered as the owner of the domain through ENS.
 - Deploy custom implementation contracts, that can be used to validate targets/parameters against
-- Link these implementation contracts to the Allowlist by using the `setImplementation function`.
+- Link these implementation contracts to the Allowlist by using the `setImplementation` function.
 - Figure out all transactions that are created through the website, and create corresponding conditions.
 Set these conditions on the Allowlist using `addConditions`

 An example deploy script can be found [here](https://github.com/yearn/yearn-allowlist/blob/main/scripts/chains/250/deploy.py)

 ## Future improvements

 As detailed, this feature reduces the manipulation of data from which transactions users are submitting are created, such as data from APIs.
 However, if the source code of the website is compromised, or malicious code is injected, then these checks could simply be ignored and malicious transactions formed to present to the user.

 To avoid this the Allowlist could be integrated into a wallet (such as metamask), which itself would validate all transactions that are about to be submitted against the Allowlist fetched for the domain name the transaction originated from.
 This would completely remove the manipulation of front-end source code from being an attack vector and would be a competitive advantage for any wallet implementing it.
 The Allowlist Registry can be used to validate any calldata for any website with the following function: